What is "Health Services?"

 The college physician or college psychiatrist has the authority to recommend to the Dean of Students the removal of such an individual from residency and/or from attendance at classes.

 When I get a bill for services rendered outside of Health Services, what do I do?
-(Only Applies in you are enrolled in the Stonehill College Insurance Plan)
+(Only Applies if you are enrolled in the Stonehill College Insurance Plan)

 What services does the insurance company cover?
 (Only applies if you are enrolled in the Stonehill College Insurance Plan)

-This question can be most fully answered by referring tohttp://www.kosterweb.com/.
+This question can be most fully answered by referring to http://www.gallagherstudent.com/stonehill.
 The following guidelines should be considered "helpful recommendations" relative to using your Student Insurance Plan.

 - Read the online brochure carefully so that you are aware of the limitations and exclusions of the policy.